 Framing Studio Director

 Apollonia Jamison has been a fixture at Framewoods since August 2003.
-Being an artist herself, she enjoys working with her hands and color.
+Being an artist herself, she enjoys working with her hands and is an expert with color.
 It satisfies her creativity to do designs for our customers and she especially likes finding solutions for unusual framing needs.
-Such as shadow boxes with different objects and making those into one unified beautiful unit.
+Apollonia’s creativity shines when she uses shadow boxes with different objects and makes those into one unified and beautiful design.